 The Share-Net secretariat is hosted by KIT Royal Tropical Institute and consists of:

 - Maria Codina (Share-Net Project Officer)

-The Steering Committee (SC) of Share-Net Netherlands is an advisory body for the Dutch Knowledge Node within Share-Net International and consists of 7-9 members, representing and mobilizing the Network members in the Netherlands to discuss critical issues in the SRHR and development field.
+The Steering Committee (SC) of Share-Net Netherlands is an advisory body for the Dutch Knowledge Hub within Share-Net International and consists of 7-9 members, representing and mobilizing the Network members in the Netherlands to discuss critical issues in the SRHR and development field.
 There is a balance between members with expertise in the SRHR and HIV fields.
 The SC members represent the diversity of the network and breadth of its members interest.
 The SC members can propose themselves or others as candidates for election at the Annual Business Meeting for a period of two years and meet quarterly and whenever issues necessitate an extra meeting.